henrik4124/scr/README.md

 # scr
 scripts for personal use

 §1. does only work for my pc.

-§2. just for automatic scripts for my pc no downloads.

 lp source : https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/linPEAS